NG-ZORRO/ng-zorro-antd/components/form/doc/index.en-US.md

 | `[nzFor]`| The `for` property of `label` | string | -|

 ### nz-form-control
+> Note：Due to the lack of partial Observable in [Angular Form](https://github.com/angular/angular/issues/10887), you have to notify `nz-form-control` to update its status with `updateValueAndValidity` when you update form status using methods like `markAsDirty`.

 A form consists of one or more form fields whose type includes input, textarea, checkbox, radio, select, tag, and more.